Current Interpreter Testing Opportunities

 If you have one of the valid credentials listed above, please email us to request a reciprocity application: courtinterpreters@jud.ca.gov

-Japanese, Khmer, and Western Armenian:
+Japanese, Khmer, and Western Armenian Languages:

-Effective January 1, 2025, candidates pursuing court interpreter credentialing in Japanese, Khmer, and Western Armenian must pass both the Written Exam and the Oral Proficiency Exam (OPE) in English and the target language.
-For more details, visit the Language Access Services’ Registered Spoken Language Interpreter web page.
+January 1, 2025, candidates pursuing court interpreter credentialing in Japanese, Khmer, and Western Armenian must pass both the Written Exam and the Oral Proficiency Exam (OPE) in English and the target language.

 Return to the Become a Court Interpreter webpage.